 - You are likely to experience an adjustment period or a period of behavioral issues, especially if the child bonded with the foster family.
 Be patient as the child assesses the safety of his/her new “forever” home and learns to navigate the new environment.

 - Often times foster parents choose to adopt their foster child if the opportunity arises.
-If you specifically want to adopt a child on the younger end, you might have a longer waiting period.
+If you specifically want to adopt a child on the younger end (around 8 years of age or younger), you might have to wait a longer length of time.

 - Until the termination papers are signed, the child is not legally yours, even if you are a foster to adopt home.
 Even if the case has been moving towards termination the entire time the child has been in custody.
 Even if the child was moved from foster home to a foster to adopt home.
-As long as the parents have rights, anything can happen, and you might find yourself in a situation where the child is removed from your home to reunite the child with the biological parents.
+As long as the parents have rights, anything can happen, and you might find yourself in a situation where the child is removed from your home to reunite the child with their birth family.

 What did we choose for our family?
 We chose to become a foster family without intentions to adopt.

 We accepted our first foster child into our home understanding it was a temporary arrangement.

 As we worked through her trauma and watched her become a strong, confident child, we, of course, fell in love with her.

 When her case moved to adoption, we had a tough decision to make.

 We had not planned on our family growing forever, but we knew another move, another family, another new environment to learn, would create a little more trauma.

 After a lot of praying and discussing, we made one of the hardest decisions we have made during our fostering journey.
 We said no to adopting her.